oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 Give your new workspace a descriptive name.
 In this example, we're defining our production environment, so use the repository's name with `-production` added to the end for clarity.
 For example, `my-project-production`.

-Locally you defined variables inthe `okta.auto.tfvars` file.
-Since that files isn't stored in source control, you have to explicitly define them.
+Locally you defined variables in the `okta.auto.tfvars` file.
+Since that file isn't stored in source control, you have to explicitly define them.
 Click the **Variables** tab in the top navbar, then define the three variables you put into the `okta.auto.tfvars` file earlier.

 {% img blog/okta-terraform-cloud/terraform-cloud-set-variables.gif alt:"Terraform Cloud set variables" width:"800" %}{: .center-image }